-The oil must, obtained from the extraction, always contains a residual amount of water, which is separated by the effect of the different densities of the two liquids through decanting or centrifugation.
+The must oil, obtained from the extraction, always contains a residual amount of water, which is separated by the effect of the different densities of the two liquids through decanting or centrifugation.

 Vertical centrifugation is the system used in all plants to separate the oil from the water.
 In this process, which is performed in vertical centrifugal separators, both the oil must and the vegetation water obtained from the horizontal centrifugation are processed.
+04 Calculation of environmental performance

-PACKAGING OF THE OIL

-From storage to shipment
+PACKAGING OF THE OIL From storage to shipping